U.S. federal government response to the COVID-19 pandemic: 2020

 In early August, as the deadline to reach an agreement in Congress before the scheduled recess passed, CNN reported that Steven Mnuchin and White House Chief of Staff Mark Meadows "were recommending Trump move ahead with a series of executive orders."
 On August 8, the president signed four such orders to fund $400 weekly unemployment insurance, eviction moratoriums, and both payroll tax and federal student loan deferment, forgiving interest on the latter.
 On August 21, U.S. Secretary of Education Betsy DeVos implemented a plan suspending federal student loans until 2021.
 Trump's payroll tax plan went into effect on August 28.

-Up until mid-October, Republicans and Democrats proposed a series of prospective bills, with support mostly along party lines, and each side voicing criticism of the other party's inclusion of special interests.
+Between March and October, Republicans and Democrats proposed a series of prospective bills, with support mostly along party lines, and each side voicing criticism of the other party's inclusion of special interests.
+In May, the House passed the HEROES Act, a $3 Trillion stimulus package proposed by Representative Nita Lowey, but the bill was blocked in the Senate.
+In July and October, additional bills were passed by the House.
+Another proposal in the Senate was blocked by the Democratic minority in September.

-A $900 billion plan, which in combination with the omnibus spending plan is known as the Consolidated Appropriations Act, 2021, was passed on December 27.
+Another $900 billion stimulus plan was included in the Consolidated Appropriations Act, 2021, which was passed on December 27.
 It provided $300–330 billion for PPP, $82 billion for education, $28 billion for vaccines, $25 billion in rental assistance for those whose source of income ceased during the pandemic, $20 billion for state virus testing, $10 billion for child care providers, $2.6 billion for the CDC, and $2 billion for intercity buses.
 It also funded $300 weekly unemployment insurance for 11 weeks, boosted the Supplemental Nutrition Assistance Program (SNAP) and provided $400 million to food banks, extended the eviction moratorium (previously set to expire January 1, 2021) by 30 days, and suspended student loan debt until April 2021.
 A direct payment of $600 per person was funded, with benefits phasing out for those who make more than $75,000 annually.
 It was expected to rescind over $429 billion in unused CARES Act funding.